 6. Be mindful of rush hours and holidays

 If you can, try to avoid rush hours, especially when traveling around a major city.
-Take this opportunity to grab a quick breakfast or pull off for an early dinner.
+Follow this road trip trick and use the time to grab a quick breakfast or pull off for an early dinner.
 On the same lines, be mindful of holiday weekends when everyone is in a mad rush to either (a) get home or (b) get on the road for vacation.

 7. Preload your playlists